-Vhi Insurance have a multi-year quota share reinsurance agreement in place.
+Vhi Insurance had a multi-year quota share reinsurance agreement in place.
 The current amount ceded is 30%.
+The reinsurance contract expired on the 31 December 2017.

-The National Indemnity Company, part of the Berkshire Hathaway group (the "Reinsurer"), has a strong credit rating, AA+ with Standard & Poor's at the 31 December 2016.
+The reinsurance counterparty is the National Indemnity Company, part of the Berkshire Hathaway group (the "Reinsurer"), who have a strong credit rating, AA+ with Standard & Poor's at the 31 December 2017.
 Under Solvency II this corresponds to a credit quality step of 1.
 Any reinsurance recoverable is adjusted for expected default of the Reinsurer in line with Article 61 of Delegated Regulation 2015/35/EU.